 The Yuan Dynasty playwright Junxiang Ji wrote The Orphan of Zhao in the form of zaju drama, based on historical narratives.
 Of the six zaju plays he wrote, The Orphan of Zhao is the only surviving example.
 Highly lauded as ‘one of the most powerful tragedies to be shared with audiences worldwide’ in the long history of Chinese drama, it is often dubbed ‘Hamlet of the East’, and various adaptations of the play have been performed around the world.

-Ko Sung-woong founded the theater troupe Play Factory Mabangzen in 2005 and immediately took the theater world by storm.
-He has written and directed Killbeth, Hongdo, The Stainless-Steel King, and Lucky Man Show among many others.
-Koh has firmly established himself as one of the most celebrated directors in Korea, working across different genres.
-His credits include the musicals The Sorrows of Young Werther and Arirang, the traditional Korean operas Mr. Heungbo and Madam Ong, and the operas 1945 and Macbeth.
-The NTCK’s production of The Orphan of Zhao: Seeds of Revenge won numerous awards in 2015.
-Koh brings audiences to life by unfolding his unique wit and humor as well as thought-provoking narratives on stage.
+Koh Sun-woong founded the theater troupe Play Factory Mabangzen in 2005 and immediately took the theater world by storm with such acclaimed works as The Chalk Circle, King Rear, Killbeth, Hongdo, In Still Green Days, The Stainless-Steel King, and Lucky Man Show.
+Koh has firmly established himself as one of Korea’s most celebrated directors, successfully traversing various genres.
+His credits include the musicals The Sorrows of Young Werther, Gwangju and Arirang, the traditional Korean operas Kwito: Rabbit’s Eight Difficulties, Mr. Heungbo and Madam Ong, and the operas 1945 and Macbeth.
+Most notably, his 2015 production of The Orphan of Zhao: Seeds of Revenge at the NTCK won him numerous prestigious awards in Korea.
+Koh captivates audiences with his innovative and bold storytelling and enlivens every aspect of life and theater with his unique wit and humor.